junxit/us-congress-bills-113/metadata.md

 - 2014-05-28 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H4850)
 - 2014-05-28 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H4850)
 - 2014-06-02 — Received in the Senate and Read twice and referred to the Committee on Foreign Relations.
+- 2014-07-16 — Committee on Foreign Relations.
+Ordered to be reported without amendment favorably.
+- 2014-07-21 — Committee on Foreign Relations.
+Reported by Senator Menendez without amendment.
+With written report No. 113-214.
+- 2014-07-21 — Committee on Foreign Relations.
+Reported by Senator Menendez without amendment.
+With written report No. 113-214.
+- 2014-07-21 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 475.